Work in other people's homes

 For guidance on childcare, please check Your guide to childcare | Parent Club

-Where work to be carried out on someone else’s home is not essential, it would be against the law for it to go ahead while the house is occupied under the current restrictions.
+Where work to be carried out on someone else’s home is not essential, it would be against the law for it to go ahead while the house is occupied under the level 4 restrictions.
 Examples of this could include:

-Q. What steps should I take to protect myself and others when working in someone else’s home?
+Protecting yourself and others when working in someone else’s home

-In this public health crisis, it is vital that everyone act responsibly and align fully with published guidance.
+In the current pandemic it is vital that everyone act responsibly and align fully with published guidance.
 At a minimum this must include:

 - 2 metres physical distancing